MENU

 Packaging plays an integral part in protecting essential lifesaving products from contamination as well as physical and environmental damage with the priority of maintaining package integrity until delivery at the point of care.
 This requirement became particularly apparent during the global pandemic, which highlighted the role plastics packaging plays in protecting products from contamination - particularly for medical devices, medications, and other healthcare products.

 Materials such as PETG used in thermoformed medical, pharmaceutical and healthcare packaging applications play an essential part in the greater medical supply chain to protect these lifesaving products.
+PETG is also widely used in manufacturing water-resistant and durable containers such as plastic bottles, thanks to its safety for food contact and suitability for demanding conditions.
+PETG means polyethylene terephthalate glycol, a rigid material suitable for medical and pharmaceutical applications due to its ability to withstand harsh sterilization processes.
 The critical function of these materials necessitates a dependable, reliable and secure supply chain for these packaging materials.
 However, recent disruptions and challenges have called into question the resiliency and reliability of the PETG supply chain in the US.
 With the majority medical packaging & medical device applications dependent on consistent supply of PETG materials, the risk associated with a single-source supply presents a significant concern.

 Now is the time to mitigate that risk and secure the safety and reliability of your PETG supply.
 Impact Plastics’ PETG solutions offer the same technical specifications, safety and regulatory certifications, and product consistency required for your most critical PETG medical, pharmaceutical, and healthcare packaging applications - while delivering additional benefits!
 Continue reading to explore the benefits of PETG from Impact Plastics.